Uploading Your Own Content to ClassVR

 Adding tags for custom 360 scenes

-To add tags to your scene, right-click on the file icon in the ClassVR portal.
+To add tags to your scene, click on the file icon in the ClassVR Portal and the relevant 'Actions' pane will appear to the right with available options.

 Once the required tags have been added, you can add the image to your playlist by dragging it from the My Cloud section into the Playlist section on the left.